iterative/dvc.org/content/docs/command-reference/remote/modify.md

 application.
 To use a custom authentication method, use the following parameters (listed in order of precedence):

-1. `connection_string` is used for authentication if given (all others params are ignored).
+1. `connection_string` is used for authentication if given (all others parameters are ignored).
 2. If `tenant_id` and `client_id` or `client_secret` are given, Active Directory
    (AD)